bfncs/cors-ajax-cookie-test/README.md

 component, from where such a request is issued and a target component where the request is received and the cookie is set and evaluated.

+This works without flaws in all modern browsers including IE11 on Windows 10 but not on IE11 on Windows 7.
+You can make it work by sending a mock `P3P` header, though.

 ## Usage

 1. Clone this repository and `cd` into it's directory.